shahzadmuzaffar/ECS3/README.md

 techniques are based on the fundamental concept of encoding data bits as pulse trains whose counts is also transmitted and used by the receiver for decoding.

+**Note:** The HDL code provided here is an example implementation.
+The implementation can have several variants.

 # Basic Concept:

 The core idea of ECS is to select the ON bits in a data word and transmit their index numbers as